 This micellar casein powder by Dymatize Elite Casein puts those unique needs first above anything else.
 It is made of 100% Micellar Casein and contains 55 servings per container, so you know you are getting a great deal.
 It mixes well and has an unusual, low-fat creamer that makes for a great flavor.

 Here’s why you’ll like it:

-High Protein and Nutrition – this micellar casein protein powder contains 25 gram of protein shake per serving as well as 5.4 gram of your daily essential amino acids and 2.3 grams of Leucine for your overall health.
+High Protein and Nutrition – this micellar casein protein powder contains 25 gram of protein shake per serving as well as 5.4 gram of your daily essential chain amino acids and 2.3 grams of Leucine for your overall health.

-Summary: This top micellar casein protein powder is ideal for any woman who wants a high-quality protein source that comes with all of your required daily amino acids.
+Summary: This top micellar powder is ideal for any woman who wants a high-quality protein source that comes with all of your required daily amino acids.
 It’s reasonably priced and comes in different flavor options.
 However, it does come artificially flavored so you may want to make sure you are getting the all-natural option.

 3. Optimum Nutrition – For Weight Loss